 The Board of Directors does not recommend any dividend on equity shares.

-The company was not required to transfer any unpaid / unclaimed amount of dividend toIEPF during the financial year ended 31st March 2021.
+The Company was not required to transfer any unpaid / unclaimed amount of dividend toIEPF during the financial year ended 31st March 2021.

 6. CHANGE IN THE NATURE OF BUSINESS

 There are no changes in the nature of business during the financial ended 31st March2021.

 7. MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING FINANCIAL POSITION OF THE COMPANYOCCURRED BETWEEN END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATE ANDTHE DATE OF THE REPORT

-During the year there were no material changes and commitment affecting financial position of theCompany between end of the financial year to which this financialstatements relate and the date of the report.
+There were no material changes and commitment affecting financial position of theCompany between end of the financial year to which these financial statements relate andthe date of the report.

 8. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNAL

-During the year there were no significant material orders passed by the Regulators /Courts / Tribunals which would impact the going concern status of the company andits future operations.
+During the year there were no significant material orders passed by the Regulators /Courts / Tribunals which would impact the going concern status of the Company and itsfuture operations.

 9. RISK AND CONCERN